-Over three months after India's greatest and most successful wrestlers took a united stand against the Wrestling Federation of India's (WFI) chief Brij Bhushan Sharan Singh, and made allegations of sexual and mental harassment, the wrestlers returned to Jantar Mantar in New Delhi on Sunday, 23 April following the lack of any follow-up by the Sports Ministry.
+Over six months after India's greatest and most successful wrestlers took a united stand against the now sidelined Wrestling Federation of India's (WFI) chief Brij Bhushan Sharan Singh, and made allegations of sexual and mental harassment, the wrestlers continue to wait for action against the BJP MP.

-As the protests continue, with the case now reaching the Supreme Court, here's a timeline of everything that's transpired since January.
+As the protests continue, and action is awaited, here's a timeline of everything that's transpired since January.

 18 January: Wrestlers Start Protest at Jantar Mantar, Make Allegations Against Brij Bhushan